 We were hopeful that I would have the baby before the kids started back to school on 8/17 because I wanted a few days at home with all of them before the chaos of school began.
 I had also told my family that I would love to have a baby on 8/12/20 because it adds up so when I got home that night from running errands, which included picking up a yoga ball to start bouncing on to get this baby out, I was kinda sad that I wasn’t getting my 8/12/20 baby!
 We got the kids to bed and I went to take my bath like I did every night, while in the bath I started having a few contractions but they were erratic so I didn’t think much about it!
 I got out of the shower and figured I might as well sit on my yoga ball and try it out since I had just aired it up!

 I started timing my contractions after the bath at 9:36 and they were between 40-60 seconds in length but they weren’t painful enough to not being able to talk or walk through so I watched some Family Feud and sat on my ball!
-I didn’t say anything to Matt because I wanted to be sure before I got him all worked up!
+You can check here to learn how to treat sciatica and other treatments for patients who are seeking pain relief. didn’t say anything to Matt because I wanted to be sure before I got him all worked up!
 I knew I needed to text my mom and sister to let them know so I sent a text.
 “No one freak out but I’ve been having contractions for about an hr and they aren’t going away” Of course they immediately texted back low key freaking out and asking if I wanted my mom to come now!
 I said not yet that I wasn’t 100% certain yet that it was actual LABOR but to be on stand by!

 As my contractions continued I began to realize this was it….I knew this baby was coming!
 For some unknown reason we hadn’t even eaten dinner this night so Matt had Door Dashed Wendy’s to the house and while we were waiting on it I told him “I’m pretty sure I’m in labor and his exact response was “Oh gosh no babe, I’m too tired tonight” HA!
 Of course he was kidding but not kidding ya know?!
 We had said how much we both hoped this baby would come during the day because we for sure wanted to labor during the day when we were well rested!
 Well THAT was out the window now!
 So he ate Wendy’s while I frantically threw the last few things in my hospital bag and got everything ready by the door!
 The contractions were gaining intensity and I knew they were only gonna get stronger soon!
 I tried to eat but soon after got the shakes so bad so I didn’t really eat because the contractions at this point were between 2-5 minutes apart!